 As he finished the GIS certificate at COD, he realized that he should obtain a professional certification through the GIS Certification Institute (GISCI).
 Judycki was successful in doing so, having been well-prepared by his coursework at COD.

-After working as a consultant for five years, he secured a position at bp Americas and currently is a GIS administrator for U.S. pipelines and logistics.
+After working as a consultant for five years, he secured a position at bp Americas as a GIS administrator for U.S. pipelines and logistics.
+He then was promoted to Documents and Records team lead, overseeing document management for pipelines and terminals across the U.S., Europe and Africa.

 “I was so excited that my hard work and leap of faith paid off,” he said.
 “I love my new career and have COD to thank for the technical training within the field of GIS.
 As my company changes to an integrated energy company, I would like to again work through a transition and start to apply my experience and training to renewable energy.”